-All parents were aware their child had a care plan either on a child in need framework, or in one case a child protection framework that was discussed and agreed in court at the end of proceedings, however not all parents received a copy of the plan.
-As mentioned above, at the end of proceedings, the parents were so relieved to have their children return to their care that in that moment, they did not necessarily pay full attention to the requirements and conditions of the supervision order.
+All parents were aware their child had a care plan either on a child in need framework, or in one case, a child protection framework that was discussed and agreed in court at the end of proceedings.
+However, not all parents received a copy of the plan.
+As mentioned above, at the end of proceedings, the parents were so relieved to have their children returned to their care that in that moment, they did not necessarily pay full attention to the requirements and conditions of the supervision order.
 Regarding the child in need plan made at the start of the supervision order, one mother said, "in the end I just agreed to it because I don't feel I really had much choice but to do it all the time I just wanted to get my child home."
 She went on to say:

-"[The plan] was mainly sort of like this is what social services wanted from us and we just had to go with that really...by that time it was just sort of like whatever's written down, we just need to go with it for the next year or so."
+"[The plan] was mainly sort of like this is what social services wanted from us and we just had to go with that really...by that time it was just sort of like whatever's written down, we just need to go with it for the next year or so".

-Similarly, a father said of his child's plan and the requirements for him to attend certain courses, that he's "not happy about it but it keeps them [children's services] happy."
+Similarly, a father said of his child's plan and the requirements for him to attend certain courses, that he's "not happy about it but it keeps them [children's services] happy".

 Visits and meetings with social workers and other professionals were an accepted part of the supervision order.
 Most parents said the social worker was supposed to visit every six to eight weeks, however no parent had found this was the case, with the social worker coming less frequently than they were advised.
 This could sometimes be a source of frustration.
-One father said there was a lack of communication from the social worker who turns up "whenever she wants" and has forgotten appointments that have been made.
-One mother reported that her older daughter did not trust her social worker because she promised visits that sometimes do not happen.
+One father said there was a lack of communication from the social worker who turned up "whenever she wants" and had forgotten appointments that had been made.
+One mother reported that her older daughter did not trust her social worker because she promised visits that sometimes did not happen.

-Two mothers expressed how the meetings with professionals could be a source of anxiety: "They always worry me because I never know what's going to be said at them sort of thing, but usually they go quite well."
-Another mother said she often asks a family member to be present for the home visits as she no longer trusts her social worker to correctly report on how the visit went.
-This same mother said that she finds the meetings "uncomfortable" and has at times felt patronised by some of the professionals present feeling like they are "nit picking" and not saying anything positive about the parenting of her child.
-By contrast one father looked forward to his visits from his social worker during the supervision order, but wished they were more frequent than every 2-3 months.
+Two mothers pointed out that that the meetings with professionals could be a source of anxiety: "They always worry me because I never know what's going to be said at them, but usually they go quite well."
+Another mother said she often asked a family member to be present for the home visits as she no longer trusted her social worker to correctly report on how the visit went.
+This same mother said that she found the meetings "uncomfortable" and had at times felt patronised by some of the professionals present.
+She felt that they were "nit picking" and not saying anything positive about her parentin.
+By contrast one father looked forward to his visits from his social worker during the supervision order, but wished they were more frequent than every two to three months.